Dev-Larks/dev-larks.github.io/_posts/2023-11-13-installing-ansible.markdown

 ## Conclusion
 It has been almost a year since I'd last looked at this project and it took some time to refamiliarise myself with the syntax for Vagrant and Ansible.
 Having moved into a SysOps role in recent months and having greater opportunity to use PowerShell in everyday work tasks I'm keen to continue to invest time to learn these two technologies.
-To this end I intend to work through the two resources that I have
+To this end I intend to work through the two resources that I have from Josh Duffney - Become Ansible and Jeff Geerling - Ansible for DevOps and apply what I learn to automate the setup of my lab environment.

 Below are some links to the documentation and other references I used when resolving this issue.